 They found that blueberry supplementation can improve the gut microbiome ... and even help heal leaky gut syndrome!
 Anthocyanins are part of the reason for this effect ... because of their anti-inflammatory properties.

 Liver health and insulin sensitivity also improved ... and that suggests another way blueberries may help manage obesity (as well as diabetes).
 And the fiber in blueberries can improve digestive health.
 Since fiber is nondigestible, it acts as a prebiotic and feeds the healthy bacteria in the gut.

 Researchers at several Chinese universities analyzed studies on dietary fiber.
 They found fiber helped relieve constipation ... so if your dog strains to poop sometimes, add a few blueberries to his meal!

 7. Manage Urinary Tract Infections

-To do this, they don’t let bacteria (like E.coli) bind to the urinary tract wall.
+They work because they stop bacteria (like E.coli) from sticking to the urinary tract wall.
 This means bacteria can’t invade the tissues and cause infection.

 8. Preserve Eye Health

 Dogs are prone to many of the same age-related eye conditions we are.
 Blueberries may also help stop eye problems from developing.